Scalable GANs with Transformers: Appendix

 where the signal schedule is $\alpha_1 < \cdots < \alpha_K$ with $\alpha_K=1$, and

 This noise sampling preserves the variance of $\epsilon_k$ at every level while keeping the noise already sampled at the higher levels.

 \paragraph{Other hyperparameter} Basically, every hyperparameter is shared across any size of models, except the learning rate.
 We train with a gradient-penalty coefficient $\lambda_\text{aGP}=1\times10^{-1}$ and VFM alignment objective coefficient $\lambda_{\text{REPA}}=1$.
+We use a fixed gradient-penalty coefficient for the first 40 epochs on ImageNet-256, and set it to $10$ for epochs 40--60.
 The optimizer is AdamW with $(\beta_1,\beta_2)=(0.0,\,0.99)$ (following common GAN practice such as StyleGAN).
-We apply exponential moving average~(EMA) to the generator with decay $0.999$.
+We apply the exponential moving average~(EMA) to the generator with decay $0.999$.
 Also, we use a batch size of $512$, \texttt{bfloat16} precision, gradient checkpointing, and PyTorch Scaled Dot-Product Attention~(SDPA) implementation.

 For learning rate, we use $4\times 10^{-4}$ as the \emph{base} learning rate for the GAT-S model.
 After applying our adaptive learning rate rule, the per-size learning rates are: $(\text{GAT-S},\,\text{GAT-B},\,\text{GAT-L},\,\text{GAT-XL}) = (4\times 10^{-4},\, 2\times 10^{-4},\, 1.5\times 10^{-4},\, 1.33\times 10^{-4})$.